Cinnamoroll: Characters

-Rename
+Name origin

 When he was first created by Sanrio in 2001, he was called "Baby Cinnamon".
 A year later he was renamed "Cinnamoroll", to remedy problems with the registration of the mark overseas, however, he is now referred to in both ways, and also simply as "Cinnamon".
-From 2007 original name "Baby Cinnamon" has no longer been used by Sanrio and, and he is officially called "Cinnamoroll".
+From 2007, his original name "Baby Cinnamon" has no longer been used by Sanrio and he is officially called "Cinnamoroll".
 In Japan, he is named "Cinnamoroll" but is still mostly called "Cinnamon".

 Media

 Anime and video

 A movie based on the character titled Cinnamon The Movie (シナモン The Movie, Shinamon THE MOVIE) was produced by Madhouse Studios and was released in Japan on December 22, 2007.
-The film was double-billed alongside another Madhouse animated film Nezumi Monogatari - George to Gerald no Bōken, and was directed by Gisaburō Sugii.
+The film was double-billed alongside another Madhouse animated film Nezumi Monogatari – George to Gerald no Bōken, and was directed by Gisaburō Sugii.
 Tohoshinki performed the movie's ending song titled "Together".

 Other Cinnamoroll videos include "Zēnbu!
 Cinnamon", "Cinnamon no Himitsu no Tobira", "ABCinnamon Eigo de Asobo!" and titles in the Sanrio Pokoapoko series.

 Web short series

 In March 2023, Sanrio started a YouTube channel for Cinnamon which streams a short anime called Cinnamon Anime Damon (シナモンアニメだもん, Shinamon Anime Damon).
-New episodes are broadcast each Friday.
-From September 13 of the same year, the English version began to be distributed on Sanrio's official US YouTube channel, Hello Kitty and Friends.
+New episodes were broadcast each Friday.
+From September 13 of the same year, the English version of the anime began to be distributed on Sanrio's official US YouTube channel, Hello Kitty and Friends.
 The show concluded on March 6, 2025, with 123 numbered episodes and several unnumbered ones, but it returned with new episodes in September via Sanrio's channel.

-I. Cinnamoroll

 In June 2023, two anime series were announced.
-A short anime series titled I. Cinnamoroll Began streaming on the Cinnamoroll YouTube channel in October 2023, and a cooking television series featuring actor Ken Yasuda, titled Cinnamon to Yasuda Ken no Yurudoki Sūbun Cooking, it premiered on TBS Television October 7, 2023.
-Around 2024-2025, I. Cinnamoroll was moved to the Hello Kitty and Friends YouTube channel and new episodes release every Friday at 1PM pacific standard time.
+A short anime series titled I. Cinnamoroll began streaming on the Cinnamoroll YouTube channel in October 2023, and a cooking television series featuring actor Ken Yasuda, titled Cinnamon to Yasuda Ken no Yurudoki Sūbun Cooking, it premiered on TBS Television October 7, 2023.
+Around 2024–2025, I. Cinnamoroll was moved to the Hello Kitty and Friends YouTube channel, with new episodes releasing every Friday at 1PM pacific standard time.

 Other appearances

-In 2005, the stop-motion series "Hello Kitty Stump Village".
-Cinnamoroll is one of the main characters next to Hello Kitty, My Melody, Pom Pom Purin, and Badtz-Maru.
-In 2008, animated CGI TV series The Adventures of Hello Kitty & Friends Cinnamoroll is a minor character, and debuts in an episode called "Cinnamoroll Café" where he is building his own café.
-But, is too shy to ask for help.
-He also appears in the 2020 web series, Hello Kitty and Friends: Supercute Adventures hosted on Sanrio's official American YouTube channel where he started out as a minor character in Season 1, before joining the main cast in Season 2 alongside Hello Kitty, Pom Pom Purin, My Melody, Keroppi, Badtz-Maru, Kuromi, and Chococat.
+In 2005, Cinnamoroll appears in the stop-motion series Hello Kitty Stump Village.
+Cinnamoroll is one of the main characters next to Hello Kitty, My Melody, Pompompurin, and Badtz-Maru.
+He also appears in the 2008 animated CGI TV series The Adventures of Hello Kitty & Friends as a minor character, and debuts in an episode called "Cinnamoroll Café" where he is building his own café but is too shy to ask for help.
+He also appears in the 2020 web series, Hello Kitty and Friends: Supercute Adventures hosted on Sanrio's official American YouTube channel where he started out as a minor character in Season 1, before joining the main cast in Season 2 alongside Hello Kitty, Pompompurin, My Melody, Keroppi, Badtz-Maru, Kuromi, and Chococat.

 Cinnamoroll is also the host of the boat ride attraction called "Sanrio Character Boat Ride" at Sanrio Puroland and Harmonyland where he invites guests to attend Hello Kitty and Dear Daniel's wedding.